The Department has an active research community comprising of staff and research students, which is organised into 6 research centres:

 We strive for research excellence and aim to support new researchers in career development.
 We welcome enquiries about our work, including potential collaboration and research student applications.

 Notifications of research seminars in the above research centres will be announced on our Events pages.

 See our research student profiles.

-The Department of Psychology will fund four studentships in 2017.
-Six projects have been identified, each of which offers an opportunity to be part of a research programme.
-Projects attracting the best four applicants will be awarded a PhD bursary starting in October 2017.
+The Department of Psychology will fund two new studentships in 2018 to support two of the research projects listed below.
+Of the three projects listed, the projects attracting the best two applicants will be awarded a PhD bursary starting in January 2018.
 Successful applicants will engage in PhD study full time and integrate into the life of the Department of Psychology, working with academic colleagues and undergraduate students.

 Live Science at the Science Museum

 A team of University of Roehampton researchers, led by Dr Leigh Gibson, has collected data from visitors to the Science Museum on the topic of “How much do you like to eat?”.